 Green card You do not need to carry a green card for your vehicle to drive in the EU, which is an internationally recognised document that acts as proof of insurance when driving abroad.
 You still need valid vehicle insurance.
 If you do wish to carry a green card, then contact your insurer and request your card at least six weeks in advance.
 Your insurers may charge for this service.
 If in doubt speak to your insurance company.

 Registration documents You must carry your car log book (V5C).
 If the vehicle is not registered in your name, for example if it is a lease or hire car, you will need a VE103 certificate.

 Driving permits Please also ensure that your driving licence is valid for the countries to which you are travelling.

-If you have a paper license or your driving license was used in Gibraltar, Guernsey, Jersey or the Isle of Man, you may also need an international driving permit (IDP0 to drive in some EU countires and Norway from 1st January 2021.
+If you have a paper license or your driving license was used in Gibraltar, Guernsey, Jersey or the Isle of Man, you may also need an international driving permit (IDP0 to drive in some EU countires and Norway.
 These are available from the Post Office.

 Recommended items to carry are spare light bulbs, a fire extinguisher and a first aid kit (compulsory in Austria).